spuder/spuder.github.io/_posts/2015-05-22-slack-hyperv.markdown

 Notice that I'm not sending the data to a channel, but instead am sending a direct message to myself.
 I found [this trick here:](https://groups.google.com/forum/#!topic/slack-api/091x-gs1iFI)

 Now whenever I start a VM, I get a notification when it is booted up.
-This could be futher extended to fetch the IP Address or any additional information that you want.
+This could be further extended to fetch the IP Address or any additional information that you want.